pdn4kd/dispatch_scheduler/README.md

 Details are pending some stick poking and/or talking with original authors.
 Provisionally:

 Required configuration/input files:
-./config/scheduler.ini ./config/simulation.ini ./config/telescope.ini (Examples are included, and assume you are using the MINERVA array on Mount Hopkins, AZ.)
+./config/scheduler.ini ./config/simulation.ini ./config/telescope.ini (Examples are included, and assume you are using the MINERVA array on Mount Hopkins, AZ.
+Also included are prefixed versions with more or less accurate data for the WIYN, LBT, and a backup of MINERVA)
 ./dailyprob.txt, containing probabilities of good weather for every observing day.
-Example included.
+Example based off of Kitt Peak from 1999-2006 included.
 This file has a minimum size (364 rows/days).

 ./secret/eta_list.txt
 This is a target list (presumably generated from SIMBAD and/or exoplanets.org data), with some details (name, location, magnitude, MKK spectral type, exposure time in decimal minutes).
 It is formatted like a SIMBAD list aside from having an additional exposure time column (and should appropriate scripts or queries be made functional a method will be documented).
 This specific location may be modified in the configuration files if all the hard-coded parts are gone.